SethFusion/Vanilla-Fusion/README.md

 * [x] Mischief - Removes editions from all jokers and cards when blind is selected.
 Gains x2 Mult for every edition removed.
 (Negative excluded)
 #### Spectral Cards
 * [X] Dredge - Remove edition from selected joker or card, replace with a random edition

+## Why is this?

+I started making this mod on a whim when I learned you could access Balatro's source code with almost no effort.
+Unfortunately, I fell in love with LUA (I've never touched it before) and Balatro's source code, so I decided to just keep adding stuff as long as I was having fun!

+## How is this?

+When I started VF, I didn't know there were many Balatro mods out there.
+I had only ever heard of Cryptid, and that wasn't my speed.
+Still, I decided to ignore other mods and ideas from Reddit, hoping to come up with my own unique ideas that others weren't implementing.
+The only resources I used were the SMODS wiki, occasional Discord questions, and even rarer peeks at Cryptid source code.
+I _hope_ this has led to some ideas the community has not seen before.
+If not, oh well.
+I still had fun.

+I will say I did quite a bit of lovely patching with this mod, so I'm not sure how well it will play with other mods.

+Let me also say I am not an artist, and none of these jokers have art yet :( (Except for one, which I was fairly proud of)

 ## What's next?